-- 1. Extinguish all open flames, pilot lights, smoking materials, etc. - 2.
+- Extinguish all open flames, pilot lights, smoking materials, etc. - 2.
 Refrain from touching any electrical switches. - 3.
-Shut off the propane supply at the LP bottles. - 4.
-Ventilate the RV by opening all doors, windows, and vents.
+Shut off the propane supply at the LP bottles. - Ventilate the RV by opening all doors, windows, and vents. - 5.
+Remain at a safe distance from the RV until all odor clears. - Have the propane system inspected and repaired as needed before continuing use.